 Respecting that each child will have their own unique skills and attributes, our Early Childhood Educators nurture and foster the growth of maturity and independence by providing opportunities for each child to contribute to his/her learning and an appreciation of and respect for our natural environment.
-We are committed to establishing natural outdoor play spaces that support the development of sensory, motor and cognitive skills in all children and are active outdoor participants with the children in exploring the environment.
+We are committed to establishing natural outdoor play spaces that support the development of sensory, motor and cognitive skills in all children and we are active outdoor participants with the children in exploring the environment.
+We engage in cooperative games, which support gross motor and social skill development and ensure that there is equipment that supports these developmental areas and that the materials to support exploration are easily accessible to all children.

 We encourage the children to explore and take risks, ensuring that we are assessing all risks, by group discussions.
-As described in 'How Does Learning Happen? research suggests that allowing children to actively explore and investigate what they are naturally curious about, to test their limits, take manageable risks appropriate for their age and abilities, and engage in creative problem-solving is critical for children's physical and mental health and well-being.'
+As described in How Does Learning Happen?, 'research suggests that allowing children to actively explore and investigate what they are naturally curious about, to test their limits, take manageable risks appropriate for their age and abilities, and engage in creative problem-solving is critical for children's physical and mental health and well-being'.
+Children benefit from a variety of opportunities to engage with the natural world, including exploration, investigation and observation of the environment.